vspinu/commix/README.md

 in turn was designed to overcome limitations in Component.
 See [Differences with Integrant][dif-integrant] for a walk through.

-In Commix, systems are created from configuration data structures, typically loaded from an [edn][] resource.
-The architecture of the application is declared as data, rather than code.
+In Commix, systems are declared as a data structures, typically loaded from an [edn][] resource.
 In Commix (unlike Component) any Clojure data structure can be a component and anything can depend on anything else.

-In Commix (unlike Integrant) system and component declarations are Clojure maps which could be grouped in arbitrary hierarchies within other systems.
+In Commix (unlike Integrant) systems and components are Clojure maps which could be grouped in arbitrary hierarchies within other systems.
 There is no distinction between systems and components.
 Any valid system can be reused as a component within other system allowing for simple module-like semantics.
 Also unlike with Integrant, in Commix all life-cycle actions return system maps which can be pipelined into other action.

+Like with other systems each component in Commix accesses its dependencies as parameters in a single level map.
+But declaration of the components' behavior, component's structure and system's topology is considerably different.

+In Component and Mount declaration of components is distributed and there is no centralized definition of the system.
+In Integrant, declaration of the life-cycle behavior of components is distributed, but declaration of the system is a monolithic data structure and must be defined in one place.
+In Commix both behavior and structure can be arbitrarily distributed.
+You have the freedom to define your system in one place or split it in as many sub-systems as you wish.

 In Commix life-cycle methods can be invoked only on parts of the system.
 Methods need not be idempotent and order of the methods is restricted by a transition